 You will know that the supports that were due to finish at the end of March will now run until the end of June.
 The main business supports are the EWSS and the CRSS.
 The government, through Revenue, has spent more than €6 billion on these and other supports so far.
 The TWSS was the first wage subsidy scheme of last year and it ran from March until the end of August.
 Those in receipt of the TWSS had to deal with Revenue on two occasions since the scheme finished

 - Reply to Revenue with supporting documentation to confirm eligibility and payslips etc

 - Upload a TWSS reconciliation from your payroll to show the amounts of TWSS you paid to your employees

-The letters for eligibility documentation issued from September onwards last year.
+The letters for eligibility documentation were issued from September onwards last year.
 The reconciliation information was also to go to Revenue before the end of last year.
-Revenue will follow up on those that haven't replied with the eligibility criteria.
-They will also contact those that haven't provided the reconciliation data.
+Revenue will follow up on those that haven’t replied with the eligibility criteria.
+They will also contact those that haven’t provided the reconciliation data.
 If you benefitted from this scheme you made a declaration to confirm that you met the conditions.
-If you don't provide the data that Revenue requested they will look for a refund of the TWSS paid to you.
+If you don’t provide the data that Revenue requested they will look for a refund of the TWSS paid to you.
 And interest!
 The key for you is the eligibility criteria when you went into the scheme.
-Strong back-up would include minutes of meetings and numbers to support eligibility.
+Strong backup would include minutes of meetings and numbers to support eligibility.
 The focus will be on the 25% reduction in turnover in Q2 2020 and the comparison period